tangqi/tangqi.github.io/src/index.md

 <div class="callout" markdown="1">
 ### Open Positions
+We are hiring a **Postdoctoral Fellow** working at the interface of **machine learning, closure modeling, plasma turbulence and transport, and inertial or magnetic confinement fusion**.
+The position is part of [TEMPEST](https://tempest-stc.msu.edu/), a new NSF Science and Technology Center on turbulence prediction.
+We especially welcome candidates with a background in applied mathematics, computational science, physics, or AI for science.
+To apply, email me a single PDF with the subject line “Postdoc Inquiry — [Your Name]”, containing a cover letter (1–2 pages) describing your background and the research you would like to pursue, a CV, and contact information for two or three references.
+Applications are reviewed as they arrive, and the position remains open until filled.

 I have several PhD student positions in Fall 2027.
 I primarily recruit through the College of Computing, including the CSE, ML, and CS programs.
 PhD students in the CSE and ML programs may have a home unit in a different school, so I also welcome students from math, physics, and engineering.
 Applicants must first be admitted by their respective home units.
-For students who are strongly interested in working with me, I encourage selecting the College of Computing as the home unit.
+For students who are strongly interested in working with me, I encourage selecting the College of Computing as the home unit. **If you are interested in joining my group, please email me with your CV.**

-I also anticipate one postdoctoral opening starting in Fall 2027.
-The position will focus on scientific machine learning, scale bridging, and fusion modeling.
-Strong candidates with a background in applied mathematics, computational science, plasma physics, or AI for science are encouraged to reach out early with a CV and a brief statement of research interests.

-**If you are interested in joining my group, please email me with your CV.**
 </div>